Scout's Report: The Most Overrated Prospects in the 2018 NFL Draft Class

 Scout's Quote: "He'll go Round 1 because of need and he's a good athlete, but the top-five talk needed to die."

 Connor Williams is the best overall offensive tackle in the 2018 draft class, which led to some early talk that he'd be a top-five pick.
-That started to end once the season began, and he struggled against Maryland—he called it the worst game of his career when he joined me on the Stick to Football podcast—and then injured his knee.
-But the tools that made Williams a stud in 2015 and 2016 are still there.
+That started to end once the season began and he struggled against Maryland—he called it the worst game of his career when he joined me on the Stick to Football podcast.
+A knee injury turned things from bad to worse, but the tools that made Williams a stud in 2015 and 2016 are still there.

-Those who evaluate Williams might come to the conclusion he lacks length and maybe even lacks elite play strength, but his athleticism and toughness are that of a high-level NFL starter at tackle.
+Those who evaluate Williams might come to the conclusion he lacks length and maybe even lacks elite play strength, but he has the athleticism and toughness of a high-level NFL starter at tackle.
 And if you want him to play guard, his mean streak in the run game would play well there.

 It's early and the combine can change a lot of opinions, but I expect Williams to be a top-15 pick.